Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 - Certified Addiction Treatment Counselor II (CAADE)

 Finally, the solid start you get in supervised fieldwork through associate programs gives you a leg up in building the required practice hours needed for those certifications.
+You can learn more details about the process for becoming a certified substance use disorder counselor here.

 The Jobs an Associate Degree in Substance Abuse Counseling Can Help You Land in California